bmrf/tron/README.md

 *[link to Stage 3 code](https://github.com/bmrf/tron/blob/master/resources/stage_3_disinfect/stage_3_disinfect.bat)*

+1. **[Clear CryptNet SSL cache](https://github.com/bmrf/tron/issues/86)**: Wipe the Windows CryptNet SSL certificate cache by executing this command:  `certutil -URLcache * delete`

-1. **[Malwarebytes Anti-Malware](https://www.malwarebytes.org/)**: Anti-malware scanner.
+2. **[Malwarebytes Anti-Malware](https://www.malwarebytes.org/)**: Anti-malware scanner.
 Because there is no command-line support for MBAM, we simply install it and continue with the rest of the script.
 This way a tech can click **Scan** whenever they're around, but the script doesn't stall waiting for user input.
 Use the `-sa` or `-sm` flags skip this component

-2. **[KVRT](http://www.kaspersky.com/antivirus-removal-tool)**: Kaspersky Virus Removal Tool.
+3. **[KVRT](http://www.kaspersky.com/antivirus-removal-tool)**: Kaspersky Virus Removal Tool.
 Use the `-sa` or `-sk` flags skip this component

   ```
   -l %TEMP%\tdsskiller.log -silent -tdlfs -dcexact -accepteula -accepteulaksn
   ```

-3. **[Sophos Virus Removal Tool](https://www.sophos.com/en-us/products/free-tools/virus-removal-tool.aspx)**: Command-line anti-virus scanner.
+4. **[Sophos Virus Removal Tool](https://www.sophos.com/en-us/products/free-tools/virus-removal-tool.aspx)**: Command-line anti-virus scanner.
 Use the `-v` flag gives more verbose output.
 Use the `-sa` or `-ss` flags skip this component

 ## STAGE 4: Repair